Uniform description of the rigged configuration bijection: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Masato Okado for the reference~\cite{Mahathir} and useful discussions.
 The author would like to thank Anne Schilling for useful discussions.
-This work benefited from computations using {\sc SageMath}~\cite{sage, combinat}.
+The author would like to thank Ben Salisbury for comments on an early draft of this paper.
+The author would like to thank the referee for their useful comments.
+This work benefited from computations using {\sc SageMath}~\cite{sage,combinat}.

+The majority of this work was done while the author was at the University of Minnesota.